Capacity of Noisy Permutation Channels: Divergence Under Fixed Types

+To illustrate how to use \Cref{prop::compute_divergence} and \Cref{lem::prob_a}, we compute an upper bound with the same form as the upper bound given in \eqref{eq::bounds_uniform_type_eq} of \Cref{thm::bounds_uniform_type} for all $P_{Y|X}$.
 We briefly mentioned above that if we remove the strictly positive requirement for $P_{Y|X}$ in \Cref{thm::bounds_uniform_type}, in the worst case, the constant $c$ would need to be replaced with a logarithmic term.
 To be exact, if $P_{Y|X}$ is not strictly positive, $c$ needs to be replaced with a poly-logarithmic term in $n$.
-Using \Cref{prop::compute_divergence} and \Cref{lem::prob_a}, we can get an upperbound on $c$ with
+Using \Cref{prop::compute_divergence} and \Cref{lem::prob_a}, we can get an upper bound on $c$ with

-We used the fact that the largest value $\bbP[A = 1|Y^n]$ can take is $1$ since it is a probability.
+We used the fact that the largest value $\bbP[\tilde A = 1|\tilde Y^n = Y^n]$ can take is $1$ since it is a probability.
 The inequality is tight when $P_{Y|X}$ is the identity matrix (when $Y=X$).
-We also discuss this in later sections where we look at DMC matrices that are not strictly positive.
+One example when $Y=X$ is the BSC with no noise ($\delta = 0$) example we stated earlier, where \eqref{eq::bsc_no_noise_KL} holds.